philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 - [#564] [#591] Set a custom title on Workouts using templating
 - [#559] Ability to exclude Outdoor Cycling workouts from sycning
+- [#600] Annual Challenge page now let's you know how many minutes you will need per day/week in order to meet the goal by the end of the year (based on the remaining time left)

 ## Fixes